JKTKops/JKTKops.github.io/_posts/computer-architecture/2023-04-13-superscaling.md

 so it helps if the values to forward come from the start of a stage instead of the end.

-These things don't apply to `EFLAGS`, because we never do complex things with it.
+However, access to `EFLAGS` is simple.
 Each instruction can only read it _or_ write it.
 Since it's not general-purpose like the other registers, it's also less complicated to keep track of.

-This means we can keep the `EFLAGS` register entirely in the execute stage, and resolve hazards on the register inside the stage.
+This means we can keep the `EFLAGS` register entirely in the execute stage, and resolve hazards on the register inside the stage!

 As a result, `EFLAGS` hazards never prevent pairing.
-The hardware to resolve those hazards inside the stage adds some complication, but it's not too bad.
+The hardware to resolve those hazards inside the stage adds some complication, but it's not too bad, and it is _absolutely_ worth it.

 Something important to point out is that resolving those hazards can introduce delay into the system.
-If the U-pipe instruction can't produce flag values for a long time, and the V-pipe instruction is a branch that needs to read them, the branch has to wait.
+If the U-pipe instruction can't produce flag values for a long time, and the V-pipe instruction is a branch that needs to read them, the branch circuitry has to wait for the flag values to propagate through the stage's circuit.
 The fact that this is possible at all would slow down our clock even when the instructions in the execute stage don't care.